FilmCoder/THE-PEPENING/README.md

 Play the Game!
 --------------
 WEBGL Build: https://filmcoder.github.io/THE_PEPENING/Build_2/index.html
-IMPORTANT!

 Click in the game window to attach the cursor.
 Escape to exit.

 Release builds for Windows and Mac will be released later.